nebulacommander/parrot/README.md

 - 📱 Improved mobile responsiveness
 - ⚡ Performance optimizations

+## Future Enhancements

+- 🗣️ **Multi-language Support** - Expanding voice and text capabilities to more languages.
+- 🔗 **Third-Party Integrations** - Connecting with popular services for enhanced functionality.

 ## Contributing

 Contributions are welcome!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for details.